-All government agencies have statutory obligations to report and disclose their activities.
+All NSW Government agencies have statutory obligations to report and disclose their activities.
 Our annual report is the way we communicate our activities and financial position relating to the preceding year to the Parliament, Government and the public.
 This corporate plan sets the expectation for the performance measures we will hold ourselves accountable and report on annually.

 Our projects are subject to assessment under the Environmental Planning and Assessment Act 1979 (EP&A Act).
 The EP&A Act has multiple planning approval pathways which Sydney Metro uses to assess various projects, including the environmental impact assessment requirements and the approval process for critical state significant infrastructure.
-Further information on our planning activities is available at sydneymetro.info and the Department of Planning, Housing and Infrastructure's Major Projects website.
+Further information on our planning activities is available at sydneymetro.info and the DPHI's Major Projects website.

 We deliver our construction projects and passenger services via public private partnerships and contracted service provision.
-The NSW eTending website lists details of key commercial procurement documents, such as tenders and contract summaries of our projects.
+The NSW eTendering website lists details of key commercial procurement documents, such as tenders and contract summaries of our projects.

-As a NSW Government agency, we are subject to the Government Information (Public Access) Act 2009 (GIPA Act) and the Privacy and Personal Information Protection Act 1998 (PPIP Act).
+As a NSW Government agency, we are subject to the Government Information (Public Access) Act 2009 and the Privacy and Personal Information Protection Act 1998.